niranjana98/Fault-Detection-of-Satellite-Power-Systems-using-PCA-and-Deep-Learning/README.md

-# Fault Detection of Satellite Power Systems using Deep Learning
+# Fault Detection of Satellite Power Systems using PCA and Deep Learning

 Duration: June 2019 - May 2020